SamG101-Developer/GenEx/README.md

 In the future, there will be a specialization API, allowing for iteration compatibility on custom containers that don't conform to regular standards.

+## Future

+Add more concepts regarding the type of generator, such as `forward_generator`, `bidirectional_generator` etc. This will allow optimizations, for example for `find_last` with a `reversible_generator`, the generator can be reversed then the first match found, rather than iterating over the entire generator.